Flash memory

 few also manage to wriggle through the oxide layer by a process called

-tunnelling and get stuck between the two gates:
+tunneling and get stuck on the floating gate:

-transistor stores a one.
-The electrons will stay there indefinitely,
+The electrons will stay on the floating gate indefinitely,

 even when the positive voltages are removed and whether there is power